-The Commission on Population and Development (POPCOM) projected that the number of Filipnos would balloon to nearly 109 million by the end of 2019-reaching 142 million by 2045.
+The Commission on Population and Development (POPCOM) projected that the number of Filipinos would reach 142 million by 2045.
 This huge and fast-growing population is often cited as a main factor driving the country's global competitiveness and improving attractiveness to investment.
-Consider that our workforce will balloon to 70 million by the end of 2019.